RadiantBlockchain/radiant-node/doc/build-windows.md

 is the more efficient since it will result in binary code that links directly with the Windows kernel32.lib.
 Unfortunately, the headers required to support win32 threads conflict with some of the classes in the C++11 standard library, in particular `std::mutex`.
-It's not possible to build the Bitcoin Cash Node code using the win32 version of the Mingw-w64 cross compilers (at least not without modifying headers in the Bitcoin Cash Node source code).
+It's not possible to build the Radiant Node code using the win32 version of the Mingw-w64 cross compilers (at least not without modifying headers in the Radiant Node source code).